-Textiles, Temples and Tshechus: Bhutan
+Textiles, Temples & Tshechus: Bhutan 2

-NEW Dates are February 28- March 15, 2020
+Space available!
+February 28- March 15, 2020

-Bhutan is a brand new destination for Behind the Scenes and we are very excited about it.
-Many people had asked me about a textile tour of Bhutan so I, Cynthia, traveled there with three friends in September to plan it.
-I loved everything about the country -the ultra-decorated buildings, the crisp air, the dark green forests, the kind people and the amazing handwoven clothing.
+Bhutan is a tiny landlocked country in the eastern Himalayas, with a progressive young king, and a beautiful queen who promotes textiles and weaving.
+The country represents a recently-added destination for Behind the Scenes, and we are very excited about it.
+Many people had asked me about organizing a tour focusing on the textiles of Bhutan.
+So I, Cynthia, traveled there last fall with some travel professional friends to plan two new tours.
+I loved everything about the country!
+The ultra-decorated buildings, the crisp air, the dark green forests, the kind people and the amazing handwoven clothing.
 I met charming guides and affable, professional drivers.
-Our guide was both funny and informative, and he will accompany us on this new trip.
+Our guide made us laugh often, and he told the most interesting stories.
+He will accompany us on the new trips, so you will get to meet him.
 The amenable driver even hiked up to the Tiger Nest Monastery with us to help on the steep trail.

+We’ll visit several large towns such as Bumthang plus many villages in the areas where the art of weaving excels.
 The whole eastern region is relatively undiscovered compared to the west, and it’s the area famous for the high quality handwoven textiles of Bhutan.
 Many of these destinations also have spectacular dzongs or ancient fortress-type building complexes.

 Dzongs are unique architectural forms in Tibet and Bhutan.
 Built mainly in the seventeenth century as fortresses and centers of religious authority, today they continue to serve as important administrative and monastic centers.